GEO BON logo

 1. Getting protected areas from World Database on Protected Areas (WDPA)

 This step retrieves protected areas in the country/region of interest from the WDPA database using the WDPA API.
-(This step is skipped if you are only using custom PA data).
+(This step is skipped if you are only using custom PA data.)

-2. Getting the country polygon
+2. Getting the polygon of the area of interest

 3. Cleaning the protected areas data

 This step cleans the data retrieved from the WDPA by correcting any geometry issues and filtering by the desired inputs.
-This step also crops the protected areas by the study area (This step is skipped if you are only using custom PA data).
+This step also crops the protected areas by the study area (this step is skipped if you are only using custom PA data).

-3. Performing the ProtConn analysis
+4. Performing the ProtConn analysis

-Pipeline outputs
+Pipeline

 Example